 - Some action is taken to prevent weight gain such as self-induced vomiting, taking large quantities of laxatives or diuretics, extreme dieting, fasting, excessive exercising.
 This is often called ‘compensatory behaviours’.

-- Binge eating and the compensatory behaviour both occur at least twice a week and have been going on for at least 3 months.
+- Binge eating and the compensatory behaviour both occur at least twice a week and have been going on for at least three months.

 - Weight and shape play a large part in how the person evaluates themselves.